Information for Prospective Health Psychology Graduate Students at UCLA

 - A Statement of Purpose.
 The Health Psychology Area Admissions Committee is very interested in your research experience and what kind of research you want to conduct in your graduate training that is relevant to health psychology

 - International students must also submit a TOEFL score and a Financial Statement.
 Official TOEFL scores must be received from ETS by the application deadline.

-Under normal circumstances, the GRE General Test would be required for all applications to the UCLA Health Psychology graduate program, and the GRE Psychology Subject Test would be recommended.
-However, in light of challenges posed by COVID-19, both the GRE General Test and the Psychology Subject Test will be optional for students submitting applications to our program in 2020 (i.e., for entry in Fall 2021).
-That is, students who wish to apply for admission to our graduate program for the 2021-2022 academic year are not required to take the GRE or submit a GRE score report as part of their application.
+In light of challenges posed by COVID-19, both the GRE General Test and the Psychology Subject Test will be optional for students submitting applications to our program in 2024 (i.e., for entry in Fall 2024).
+That is, students who wish to apply for admission to our graduate program for the 2024-2025 academic year are not required to take the GRE or submit a GRE score report as part of their application.
 However, students may voluntarily submit GRE test scores and they will be reviewed as part of the holistic application consideration.
 The applications with GRE test scores will not be given greater weight than those that do not include scores.

 Candidate evaluations are handled by Faculty Area Admission Committees.
 Over each of the past three years, Committees across the department reviewed 799 to 857 applicants to form incoming classes of 37 to 40.
 As with any graduate program, GPA is important.
 The average overall undergraduate GPA for the past three years’ incoming classes is 3.74.
 University policy holds that an applicant must have a minimum GPA of B (3.0 on a 4.0 scale)—or its equivalent if the letter grade system is not used—in undergraduate study or in graduate level study, if any.